camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/spring-security.md

 For creating initial authorizations in your application, you have the following options available:

-1. The `camunda.bpm.admin-user` property to create an admin user with authorizations:
+1. The `camunda.bpm.admin-user` property to create an administrator user with authorizations:
    ```yaml
    camunda.bpm:
      admin-user: